 Choosing the Wrong Kind of Second Mortgage

-There are two types of second mortgage.
+There are two types of second mortgages.
 The first is a home equity line of credit, or HELOC, that the homeowner can withdraw from as they choose.
 The second is a lump sum payment loan, wherein the homeowner receives a single, large payment for the total amount of their loan.
-Both loan types serve a purpose, but usually it’s better to opt for one over the other.
+Both loan types serve a purpose, but usually, it’s better to opt for one over the other.